-- 1. Sit down on the bed in the same manner as you would sit in a chair (see next page), allowing your surgical knee to bend.
+- 1. Sit down on the bed in the same manner as you would sit in a chair (see next page).
 Remember to remove your forearm from the crutch and hold only the handle. - 2.
 Slide your buttocks backward until your knees are on the bed. - 3.
 Pivot on your buttocks as you lift your legs onto the bed.